duygusimsek/Election_Analysis/README.md

 ### Purpose of this Analysis

-For this project, the analysis of election data had been extended by determining the voting information for each county:
+For this project, the analysis of election data had been extended by determining the voting information for each county with this code [PyPoll_Challenge.py](https://github.com/duygusimsek/Election_Analysis/blob/main/PyPoll_Challenge.py)

 * For each county, the voter turnout was calculated.
 * Out of the total count of votes, each county’s votes of percentages were calculated.